14 SIBO Symptoms Explained + What to do About Them

 Why the large disparity between percentages in the studies?

-In many cases it seems that the IBS is actually caused by SIBO and has simply been misdiagnosed as IBS.
+In many cases, it seems that the IBS is actually caused by SIBO (14) and has simply been misdiagnosed as IBS.

-This is really important because there really isn't a good treatment for IBS aside from treat the underlying cause of the irritable bowel.
+This is really important because there really isn't a good treatment for IBS aside from treating the underlying cause of the irritable bowel.

 SIBO provides an accurate diagnosis and a legitimate cause of many of the symptoms of IBS.